tocco/tocco-docs/openshift/create_nice_installation.rst

    Parameter are specified using ``-v KEY=VALUE``, this is the list of **mandatory** parameters:

    =================== ===============================================================================================
-    key                 value
+    Key                 Value
    =================== ===============================================================================================
-    CUSTOMER            Name of the customer (e.g. agogis, ecap but never :strike:`agogistest` or :strike:`ecaptest`).
+    CUSTOMER            Name of the customer (e.g. agogis or ecap but never :strike:`agogistest` or :strike:`ecaptest`).

     INSTALLATION        Name of the installation (e.g. ecap or ecaptest)